DHRUVSHARM/DhruvBnb/README.md

+Now you can view the django backend by visiting the following link : https://github.com/DHRUVSHARM/DhruvBnb_backend so now we have updated the code to retrieve the information on properties from a postgress db by hitting the django api endpoint here are some images I uploaded from the admin panel in django backend and which dynamically appear on the home screen

 So I have added user authentication with jwt and added the property upload features, I have connected my next.js frontend with django backend , with api endpoints for these tasks,  we will soon be adding more features , updates will be available here ,  here is a demo video for the same :